 This year there was a split among the NF ranks, meaning there were two separate marches and the slim chance of confrontation.
 However, thankfully, it turned out to be a relatively low-key event – not like NF marches in the past.

 In the 1980s, the Remembrance Day march was a much bigger deal, drawing thousands of racist boneheads to London.
 As such, people who hate fascists wanted to oppose it.
-And over a period of a few years in the late-1980s, Anti-Fascist Action (AFA), a militant antifascist organization, was able to significantly reduce the number of people attending the National Front's annual march through a combination of audacious organizing matched with gratuitous violence.
+And over a period of a few years in the late-1980s, Anti-Fascist Action (AFA), a militant anti-fascist organisation, was able to significantly reduce the number of people attending the National Front's annual march through a combination of audacious organising matched with gratuitous violence.

 VICE: You opposed the National Front Remembrance Sunday parades for several years in the late-80s, causing the numbers attending them to plummet.
 Why?